merklejerk/flex-contract/README.md

 const DEPLOYED_AT = '0xf6fb5b73987d6d9a139e23bab97be6fc89e0dcd1';

-// On mainnet, not bound to any address, Infura provider.
+// On mainnet, not bound to any address, Infura provider. new FlexContract(ABI);
-// ABI can be plain or truffle artifact. new FlexContract(ABI);
 // Binding to a deployed address, on mainnet, Infura provider. new FlexContract(ABI, DEPLOYED_AT);